Cure It Fibreglass GRP Roofing System FAQ

 And, tests conducted to date have shown 'no deterioration' infrastructure or performance throughout the testing period.
 Additionally, because GRP products or use in extreme conditions such as underwater, when used in the manufacture of boats, a GRP product applied by a specialist company could be expected to last a lifetime.

-The Cure It GRP product range is supplied as standard in pre-pigmented Graphite Grey (BS 00 A 13).
+Cure It GRP topcoats are available from stock in pre-pigmented Graphite Grey (BS 00 A 13).

 What are the main applications of GRP?